What is a VPN?

 Personal VPN

-A personal VPN service links you to a VPN server, which functions as a between link for your device and the Internet services you want to use.
+A personal VPN service links you to a VPN server, which functions as a link between your device and the internet services you want to use.

 A personal VPN encrypts your connection, hides your identity online, and allows you to spoof your geographic location.